MS Port Link: History

 In 1985 the St David was transferred to Dover to operate a joint service with RMT to Ostend.

 In 1990 Sea Containers sold Sealink British Ferries to Stena Line.
-The St David was renamed Stena Caledonia and returned to the Irish Sea, this time to the Stranraer - Larne route.
+The St David was renamed Stena Caledonia and returned to the Irish Sea, this time to the Stranraer – Larne route.

 In order to meet the latest SOLAS regulations the Stena Caledonia was sent to Cammell Laird in 1999.
 Work included the addition of a duck tail sponson to the stern and a bulbous bow.

 In 2009, her 29th year of service, the Stena Caledonia returned to Cammell Laird for a £1.8 million refit.

-Future
+Later years

-In March 2011, Stena Line announced the Stena Caledonia and her running partners on the Belfast - Stranraer route (Stena Navigator and Stena Voyager) were to be replaced in Autumn 2011 by the Stena Superfast VII and Stena Superfast VIII chartered from Estonian ferry operator Tallink.
+In March 2011, Stena Line announced the Stena Caledonia and her running partners on the Belfast – Stranraer route (Stena Navigator and Stena Voyager) were to be replaced in Autumn 2011 by the Stena Superfast VII and Stena Superfast VIII chartered from Estonian ferry operator Tallink.
 Stena Caledonia completed her last commercial sailing for Stena Line on 21 November 2011 when she arrived in Stranraer at 0125 and left with last ever sailing from the port with the 0430 freight only service to Belfast.
-Stena Caledonia was sold to ASDP Indonesia Ferry of Indonesia and was subsequently was renamed Port Link.
+Stena Caledonia was sold to ASDP Indonesia Ferry of Indonesia and was subsequently renamed Port Link.

 She left Belfast for the last time on 3 July 2012 en route for Indonesia via Gibraltar & Suez Canal.
 She reached Port Said on 23 July and after several weeks at anchor, made passage through the Suez Canal on 6 September 2012 eventually reaching Jakarta, Indonesia on 12 October 2012.
-In April 2013 she was still in Jakarta and soon in service in Sunda Strait Merak - Bakauheuni on regular ferry services in 2012-2020 and in 2020-onwards this ship servicing as Executive Express Ferry in the same line.
+In April 2013 she was still in Jakarta and soon in service in Sunda Strait Merak – Bakauheuni on regular ferry services in 2012-2020 and in 2020-onwards this ship servicing as Executive Express Ferry in the same line.